 This family encompassed all the skills required to power a successful business and the city itself which they went on to rule.
 This we will break down case by case and subject by subject (ie: Marketing, Business planning, financial management, drive, etc. etc.)

-This then is the mantra of this blog.
-Studying the greatest enterprises the world has seen we can not only learn and be inspired but move the bar on and create (as the renaissance created on a scale never before seen) a new and dynamic forward thinking and impressible world of business and enterprise.
+This then is kind of the ‘mantra’ of this blog.
+Studying the greatest enterprises the world has seen so we can not only learn and be inspired but move the bar on and create (as the renaissance created on a scale never before seen) a new and dynamic forward thinking and impressible world of business, enterprise and development.